Datapack-Hub/thread-mirror-bot/README.md

 - Provide the token or path to the token file as commandline argument directly.
 Only used if there is no `bot_token` file.
 - If none of the above is done the bot will ask to input a token or path to the token file manually.

-After the bot connects to the discord api, it will try to find a github auth token in a file called `github_auth` which should also be in the `secrets` folder.
+After the bot connects to the discord api, it will try to find a github auth token in a file called `github_auth` which also have to be in the `secrets` folder.
 If it doesn't find one, it asks to input the token manually.
 The github token is optional and only needed if generated data should be uploaded to a specific repository.

 ### Testing:<br>